Program overview

 Graduates of the Marine Mechanical Technician Foundation program can pursue various career paths in Canada, including:

-• Marine Mechanic: Responsible for maintaining and repairing marine engines and systems.
+• Marine Mechanic: Responsible for diagnosing and repairing mechanical issues in boats and marine equipment.

-• Boat Builder: Involves constructing and assembling boats, ensuring quality and safety standards are met.
+• Boat Builder: Involved in the construction and assembly of new boats, ensuring quality and safety standards are met.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.